Amund-Fremming/tero-platform/Tasklist.md

 - [x] Create guest user
 - [x] Is valid token endpoint (also serves as user sync)
 - [x] User sync
+- [ ] Change webhook to use event streams from auth0
+- [ ] Handle all user events
 - [ ] Expand refresh token / jwt to be longer than an hour

 **M2M GameSession**